TonicAI/tonic_validate/README.md

 Scores:  {'answer_consistency': 1.0, 'augmentation_accuracy': 1.0}
 ------
 ```
-### Option 2: Use the Tonic Validate UI (Recommended)
+### Option 2: Use the Tonic Validate UI (Recommended, Free to Use)
-You can easily view your run results by uploading them to the Tonic Validate UI.
+You can easily view your run results by uploading them to our **free to use UI**.
 The main advantage of this method is the Tonic Validate UI provides graphing for your results along with additional visualization features.
 To sign up for the UI, go to [here](https://validate.tonic.ai/).

 Once you sign up for the UI, you will go through an onboarding to create an API Key and Project.